onetep-devel/documentation/performance.rst

 is also available, *but it is not the default*.
 This means that action is required on your part to use the fast approach.
 The fast approach is up to several times faster (for this part of the calculation).

-The fast approach works best for "serious" systems, it's not meant to address scenarios with KE cutoffs below 700-800 eV or NGWFs smaller than 8.0 a0.
+**The fast approach works best for "serious" systems, it's not meant to address scenarios with KE cutoffs below 700-800 eV or NGWFs smaller than 8.0 a0.
+It will also not perform well when your FFT-box is small (say, below 80 x 80 x 80 points), as happens e.g. for very small periodic supercells.**

 To switch between the approaches use:
   - ``fast_density T`` -- for the fast approach,